What is osteoporosis?

 Selective estrogen receptor modulators, or SERMs, are a group of drugs that have estrogen-like properties.
 They’re sometimes used for the prevention and treatment of osteoporosis.
 A 2011 study showed that the most benefit in SERMS is often in reducing the risk of fractures in the spine up to 42 percent.

 Make weight-bearing exercise part of your fitness routine

-Hormone therapy can help prevent bone loss as a result of decreased estrogen during perimenopause and menopause.
-Additionally, hormone therapy treats some other symptoms of menopause, including hot flashes, night sweats, and mood swings.
-However, hormone therapy isn’t for everyone.
+HRT may have a role when treating other symptoms of menopause, including hot flashes, night sweats, and mood swings.
+However, this therapy isn’t for everyone.
 It may not be the correct treatment option if you have a personal history of or are at an increased risk for:

 - heart attack

 There are also other medical conditions where HRT isn’t the best choice.
 Talk to your doctor for more information about this treatment option.